oleganza/CoreBitcoin/GLOSSARY.md

 Bitcoin Improvement Proposals.
 RFC-like documents modeled after PEPs (Python Enhancement Proposals) discussing different aspects of the protocol and software.
 Most interesting BIPs describe *hard fork* changes in the core protocol that require supermajority of Bitcoin users (or, in some cases, only miners) to agree on the change and accept it in an organized manner.

+### Bit

+Name of a Bitcoin denomination equal to 100 *satoshis* (1 millionth of 1 *BTC*).
+In 2014 several companies including Bitpay and Coinbase, and various wallet apps adopted *bit* to display bitcoin amounts.

 ### Bitcoin

 Refers to a protocol, network or a unit of currency.